mothepro/lit-sets/README.md

 + animations do not delay
 + Include axis on congrats screen
 + better generator for points
++ Better win screen
++ Rematch button on win screen

 No release needed

 + nicer shapes
 + better color scheme
-+ icons all together in corner?
-  + mwc-fabs everywhere